12 Best Tapas Bars in Barcelona’s Gothic Quarter You Must Try

 The concept is simple but fun.
 You’ll get a surprise menu based on your preferences, with options for meat, fish, and veggie tapas.

-The prices are also pretty reasonable, around €40-€50 for two people, which includes a generous selection of signature dishes and local delicacies.
+The prices are also pretty reasonable, which includes a generous selection of signature dishes and local delicacies.

 While there’s often a long line outside, the wait is worth it, as you’re treated to really good food and a lively atmosphere once inside.
 Make sure to arrive early or be prepared to wait a bit!